Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## Technical Details

-This set of codes are written in Python 2.7, using libraries that includes: theano, pymysq and other routine libs like numpy and pandas.
+This set of codes are written in Python 2.7, using libraries that includes: theano, pymysq, nltk and other routine libs like numpy and pandas.

-Phase1v5 and Phase2v2 both demands MySQL as the way of managing huge data sets.
+Phase1v5, Phase2v2 and Phase3v1 all demands MySQL as the way of managing huge data sets.

-The tokenization scripts are borrowed from https://github.com/moses-smt/mosesdecoder/raw/master/scripts/tokenizer/tokenizer.perl.
-Credits to Josh Schroeder.
+The tokenization is done with the nltk package.

-The LSTM training and predictions codes are adapted from the tutorial codes at http://deeplearning.net/tutorial/contents.html.
+The LSTM training and predictions codes are adapted from the tutorial codes [here](http://deeplearning.net/tutorial/contents.html).
 I adapted the training codes so that it would work on my data sets; I added prediction codes so that it would work with other parts of my Phase2v2.